jradxl/remmina-python-plugins/README.md

 ## Remmina Python Plugin API
 All API entries for v1.4.35 obtained by print(dir(remmina)) added to any "init" function and the output seen in the terminal window.
-Sorted alphabetically.
+Sorted alphabetically, with comma as a delimiter.

 BUTTONS_CANCEL,
 BUTTONS_CLOSE,